-The Step-In Fischer Mystique My Style skis are ergonomically designed.
+The Step-In Mystique My Style skis are ergonomically designed.
 The turn lock system prevents any unwanted openings while you are on the slopes.
 The lever has a soft but secure grip that makes stepping in and out a breeze.

 The best part is, you do not need a toolbox to mount and set its positionings.
 Thanks to the double lock slider, the bindings can be fixed and adjusted safely on the IFP plate.
 The Flow Flex feature makes sure that the two-part plate and the latching (that have 2 pins spaced closely) provide extra security and fixes the bindings at a single point.

 4. The Lightest: Fischer 2020 Inspire My Style

 The ski features IFP binding plate that you can move forward or backward depending upon your comfort level and terrain.
-The ski has an elegant finish and is great for tracks as well as out-of-track performances.
+The cross country ski has an elegant finish and is great for tracks as well as out-of-track performances.

-The Lightest Fischer 2020 Inspire My Style XC skis are great for intermediate level as well as fitness enthusiastic women skiers.
+The Lightest Fischer 2020 Inspire My Style cross country skis are great for intermediate level as well as fitness enthusiastic female skiers.
 These skis are light in weight and have a solid base of Air Core Basalite.

 5. The Beginner: Fischer Affinity

 The Fischer Affinity EF Cross Country Skis for Women is ideal for in-track or off-the-track skiing.
 It features the Integrated Fixation Plate (IFP) and is pre-mounted with Turnamic Tour step-in binding.
 The reduced length size facilitates better control and maneuverability.
-With the help of its Efficient Forward construction, the women skier can enjoy an easy kick and an even easier and smoother glide.
+With the help of its Efficient Forward construction, the female skier can enjoy an easy kick and an even easier and smoother glide.

 It boasts a hybrid air channel core and a Vario Crown waxless base.
 The Vario Crown is the latest in Crown technology.
 It is a combination of Single Crown, Double Crown, and Gliding Crown technologies that enable an even more efficient power transfer and optimum glide.